IDENTIFIERS

 Oe—1 to 2 centimeters (0.4 to 0.8 inches); moderately decomposed plant material; moderate thick platy structure; slightly hard, very friable, nonsticky, nonplastic; low excavation difficulty; fragments; abrupt smooth boundary.; dry when described; observed in pit, large or quarry

-A—2 to 5 centimeters (0.8 to 2.0 inches); very dark brown (7.5YR 2.5/2) broken face, dark grayish brown (10YR 4/2) broken face, dry; ashy sandy loam; weak fine granular structure; soft, very friable, nonsticky, nonplastic; low excavation difficulty; 6.0 very fine roots throughout and 3.0 fine roots throughout; 9.0 very fine low-continuity interstitial pores; 10 percent by volume nonflat subrounded moderately coherent cemented 2-?-10 millimeter pumice fragments; moderately acid, pH 6.0, chlorophenol red; abrupt wavy boundary.
+A—2 to 5 centimeters (0.8 to 2.0 inches); very dark brown (7.5YR 2.5/2) broken face, dark grayish brown (10YR 4/2) broken face, dry; ashy sandy loam; 64 percent sand; 5 percent clay; weak fine granular structure; soft, very friable, nonsticky, nonplastic; low excavation difficulty; 6.0 very fine roots throughout and 3.0 fine roots throughout; 9.0 very fine low-continuity interstitial pores; 10 percent by volume nonflat subrounded moderately coherent cemented 2-40-75 millimeter pumice fragments; moderately acid, pH 5.7, chlorophenol red; abrupt wavy boundary.
 Lab sample # 04N02285; dry when described; observed in pit, large or quarry

-AB—5 to 28 centimeters (2.0 to 11.0 inches); brown (7.5YR 4/3) broken face, yellowish brown (10YR 5/4) broken face, dry; paragravelly ashy sandy loam; weak coarse subangular blocky structure; soft, very friable, nonsticky, nonplastic; low excavation difficulty; 3.0 very fine roots throughout and 6.0 medium roots throughout and 0.5 fine roots throughout and 0.3 coarse roots throughout; 9.0 very fine low-continuity interstitial pores; 20 percent by volume nonflat subrounded moderately coherent cemented 2-?-30 millimeter pumice fragments; slightly acid, pH 6.2, bromthymol blue; clear wavy boundary.
+AB—5 to 28 centimeters (2.0 to 11.0 inches); brown (7.5YR 4/3) broken face, yellowish brown (10YR 5/4) broken face, dry; paragravelly ashy loamy sand; 73 percent sand; 2 percent clay; weak coarse subangular blocky structure; soft, very friable, nonsticky, nonplastic; low excavation difficulty; 3.0 very fine roots throughout and 6.0 medium roots throughout and 0.5 fine roots throughout and 0.3 coarse roots throughout; 9.0 very fine low-continuity interstitial pores; 20 percent by volume nonflat subrounded moderately coherent cemented 2-40-75 millimeter pumice fragments; slightly acid, pH 6.1, bromthymol blue; clear wavy boundary.
 Lab sample # 04N02286; dry when described; observed in pit, large or quarry

-Bw1—28 to 45 centimeters (11.0 to 17.7 inches); dark yellowish brown (10YR 4/4) broken face, light brown (7.5YR 6/4) broken face, dry; paragravelly ashy loamy sand; weak medium subangular blocky structure; soft, very friable, nonsticky, nonplastic; low excavation difficulty; 0.1 very fine roots throughout and 3.0 medium roots throughout and 0.1 fine roots throughout and 0.3 coarse roots throughout; 6.0 very fine low-continuity interstitial pores; 1 percent by volume nonflat subrounded indurated 2-?-5 millimeter andesite fragments and 25 percent by volume nonflat subrounded moderately coherent cemented 2-?-30 millimeter pumice fragments; slightly acid, pH 6.4, bromthymol blue; clear wavy boundary.
+Bw1—28 to 45 centimeters (11.0 to 17.7 inches); dark yellowish brown (10YR 4/4) broken face, light brown (7.5YR 6/4) broken face, dry; paragravelly ashy loamy sand; 72 percent sand; 1 percent clay; weak medium subangular blocky structure; soft, very friable, nonsticky, nonplastic; low excavation difficulty; 0.1 very fine roots throughout and 3.0 medium roots throughout and 0.1 fine roots throughout and 0.3 coarse roots throughout; 6.0 very fine low-continuity interstitial pores; 1 percent by volume nonflat subrounded indurated 2-4-5 millimeter volcanic, unspecified fragments and 25 percent by volume nonflat subrounded moderately coherent cemented 2-40-75 millimeter pumice fragments; slightly acid, pH 6.3, bromthymol blue; clear wavy boundary.
 Lab sample # 04N02287; dry when described; observed in pit, large or quarry

-Bw2—45 to 100 centimeters (17.7 to 39.4 inches); light yellowish brown (10YR 6/4) broken face, pink (7.5YR 7/4) broken face, dry; paragravelly ashy loamy sand; massive; slightly hard, very friable, nonsticky, nonplastic; moderate excavation difficulty; 0.1 very fine roots throughout and 0.1 fine roots throughout; 3.0 very fine low-continuity interstitial pores; 5 percent by volume nonflat subangular indurated 2-?-10 millimeter andesite fragments and 10 percent by volume nonflat subrounded moderately coherent cemented 2-?-10 millimeter pumice fragments; moderately acid, pH 6.0, chlorophenol red; clear wavy boundary.
+BCd1—57 to 100 centimeters (22.4 to 39.4 inches); light yellowish brown (10YR 6/4) broken face, pink (7.5YR 7/4) broken face, dry; paragravelly ashy coarse sandy loam; 68 percent sand; 1 percent clay; structureless massive; slightly hard, very friable, nonsticky, nonplastic; high excavation difficulty; 0.1 very fine roots throughout and 0.1 fine roots throughout; 3.0 very fine low-continuity interstitial pores; 2 percent by volume nonflat subangular indurated 2-4-5 millimeter volcanic, unspecified fragments and 15 percent by volume nonflat subrounded moderately coherent cemented 2-40-75 millimeter pumice fragments; slightly acid, pH 6.5, chlorophenol red; gradual wavy boundary.
 Lab sample # 04N02288; moist when described; observed in pit, large or quarry

-C—100 to 200 centimeters (39.4 to 78.7 inches); light brown (7.5YR 6/4) broken face, pink (5YR 7/3) broken face, dry; paragravelly ashy loamy sand; massive; slightly hard, very friable, nonsticky, nonplastic; moderate excavation difficulty; 0.1 very fine roots throughout and 0.1 fine roots throughout; 0.3 very fine low-continuity tubular pores; 20 percent by volume nonflat subrounded moderately coherent cemented 2-?-4 millimeter pumice fragments; moderately acid, pH 6.0, chlorophenol red.
+BCd2—100 to 200 centimeters (39.4 to 78.7 inches); light brown (7.5YR 6/4) broken face, pink (5YR 7/3) broken face, dry; paragravelly ashy sandy loam; 63 percent sand; 2 percent clay; structureless massive; slightly hard, very friable, nonsticky, nonplastic; high excavation difficulty; 0.1 very fine roots throughout and 0.1 fine roots throughout; 0.3 very fine low-continuity tubular pores; 20 percent by volume nonflat subrounded moderately coherent cemented 2-40-75 millimeter pumice fragments; neutral, pH 7.0, chlorophenol red.
 Lab sample # 04N02289; moist when described; observed in pit, large or quarry